MAINTAINING BUILDING SAFETY WHILE PEOPLE ARE REMOTE WITH MASS NOTIFICATION

 OUTDOOR DIGITAL SIGNAGE

 In addition to getting information about what’s going on within a building, tools outside of a building can be used to keep people informed on the status of operations.
-Outdoor digital signage can relay messages from a mass notification system to let people know that a facility is closed until further notice.
+Similar to how digital signage for schools work in notifying general announcements to both school staff and students, outdoor digital signage can relay messages from a mass notification system to let people know that a facility is closed until further notice.
 It can also direct people to where they can stay up to date on the status of your organization.
 This can prevent people from attempting to enter your building when there is no one there.
 You can visit SNA Displays if you would like more information on digital signage and how it could benefit your organization.

 MASS NOTIFICATION DELIVERY METHODS